jsreport/website/_posts/debug-jsreport-in-vscode.md

 ## Edit templates in vscode
 Now you can start jsreport again but this time with the vscode.
-Open the `jsreportapp` folder with vscode, then hit F5 an chose "node.js".
+Open the `jsreportapp` folder with vscode, then hit F5 an choose "node.js".

 ![vscode-run](/img/blog/vscode-run.png)